EFFECTIVE DATE: Fall 2017

 DUTIES: Serves as classroom faculty and teaches graduate core and concentration courses in global health.
 Works with faculty and staff to assist in the development of overall plans and strategies for the global health program.
 Serves as chair or member of theses or graduate capstone project committees.
 Collaborates with faculty in academic advisement, mentoring, and counseling of students and in the coordination of practicum and integrative learning experiences.
 Facilitates faculty and student exchanges in global health research including grant applications for external funding.
 Participates in communications with international partner institutions, other collaborators, policy makers, community leaders, and scholars.
 Serves on MPH program, college, and/or university committees.

 Applications must include:

-- Cover letter that addresses the School of Education's Mission Statement and above minimum and desired/preferred qualifications
+- Cover letter that addresses the above minimum and desired/preferred qualifications

 - Curriculum vitae

-- Up to three (3) writing samples (e.g. reprints of representative publications)
+- Up to three (3) samples of written work (e.g. representative publications)

-- Up to three (3) teaching artifacts (e.g. course evaluations, syllabi)
+- Up to three (3) samples of teaching artifacts (e.g. teaching evaluations, syllabi)

 - Faculty Application